Runn-Fast/blog/toggl_timesheets/README.md

 https://app.runn.io/developer

-We are going to use Javascript with Node.js to write a short script that sync data, however the Runn API
+We are going to use Javascript with Node.js to write a short script that syncs data, however the Runn API

 ### API Keys

 Before we start you'll need to get your API key for Runn and Toggl.

-In Runn you'll find this in the Settings page.
-Runn has a neat feature called the "Test Account", it gives you a way to experiment with Runn and try making changing without affecting data in your "Live Account".
+In Runn you'll find this on the Settings page.
+Runn has a neat feature called the "Test Account", it gives you a way to experiment with Runn and try making changes without affecting data in your "Live Account".
 I would recommend switching to your "Test Account" and using the API key for that first.

 You can tell it's your test account API Key because it will start with "TEST_".